agabor/integration-for-szamlazzhu-fluentcart/readme.txt

 * PDF caching and download functionality
 * Debug logging when WP_DEBUG is enabled

-== Upgrade Notice ==

-= 1.0.0 =
-Initial release of the plugin.
-Make sure to test in a staging environment before using in production.

 == Additional Information ==

 = Support =